Immunization Schedule, Children (cont.)

 Hepatitis B Vaccine

-Hepatitis B is a vaccine-preventable disease that can lead to chronic liver disease and cancer.
-The infection is spread through contact with the blood and body fluids of an infected person.
+Hepatitis B is a vaccine-preventable disease that can lead to chronic liver disease and liver cancer.
+The infection is spread through contact with blood and body fluids of an infected person.

 - Infants should receive the first dose at birth.
 The immunization schedule encourages the use of hepatitis B vaccine for all infants before hospital discharge.
 The second and third doses are usually given at 1-4 months and at 6-18 months of age.
-(Specific recommendations are available for infants born to mothers who are infected or carriers of hepatitis B.) A fourth dose may be administered when combination vaccines are administered after the birth dose.
+Specific recommendations exist for infants born to mothers who are infected with hepatitis B. These infants are at high risk for disease unless a different dosage schedule is followed.

-- Unimmunized children younger than 18 years may begin the series at any age.
+- Unimmunized children younger than 18 years old may begin the series at any age.

-- Two one-shot vaccines that protect infants against five different diseases have been approved by the FDA.
-That means babies may get six fewer shots during their first few years of life.
+- A combination vaccine that protects infants against five different diseases has been approved by the FDA.
+That means babies may get six fewer shots during their first few months of life.
 The combination vaccine (Pediarix) contains hepatitis B vaccine along with DTaP (diphtheria, tetanus, and acellular pertussis vaccine) and inactivated poliovirus vaccine (IPV).
 Pediarix is recommended to be given as a three-dose primary series to infants at about 2, 4, and 6 months of age.
-Pediarix should not be given to infants before 6 weeks of age and therefore is not indicated for infants born to mothers who are infected with hepatitis B or whose hepatitis B status is unknown.
-Another combination vaccine (Pentacel) contains protection against DTaP, polio, and Hemophilus influenzae type B (Hib).
-Using this protocol requires a separate hepatitis B vaccine injection.
-Pentacel is routinely administered at 2, 4, 6, and 15-18 months of age.
+A booster is administered between 15-18 months of age.